 Component Description num lock key Controls the function of the integrated numeric keypad.
 Press the key to alternate between the standard numeric function of an external keypad (selected at the factory) and the navigational function (indicated by the directional arrows on the keys).
-NOTE: The keypad function that is active when the computer is Integrated numeric keypad turned off is reinstated when the computer is turned back on.
-Set at the factory to function like an external numeric keypad.
-To ogradod namono kojipad alternate between this numeric function and the navigational function (indicated by the directional arrows on the keys), press the num lock key.
+Integrated numeric keypad Set at the factory to function like an external numeric keypad.
+To alternate between this numeric function and the navigational function (indicated by the directional arrows on the keys), press the num lock key.